Spicy California Shrimp Stack

 You don’t need any fancy tools, I layered everything in a one-cup measuring cup then flipped it over.

-Then topped it with spicy mayo, soy sauce and Furikake which is a Japanese condiment made with blend of sesame seeds and seaweed and spices available at most health food stores, Amazon or you can just use sesame seeds.
+You can make it even easier by turning it into a bowl!
+It’s drizzled with spicy mayo, soy sauce and Furikake (affilialte link), a Japanese condiment made with blend of sesame seeds and seaweed and spices, or you can just use sesame seeds.

-This would also be great with crab meat to make a more traditional California roll, or even salmon or tuna!
+- This would also be great with crab meat to make a more traditional California roll, or even raw sushi grade salmon or tuna.

 - 1 1/3 cups cooked short-grain brown rice (from 1/2 cup uncooked)

 - 2 tablespoons rice vinegar